sfc-gh-dwilczak/tutorials/docs/clouds/azure/storage/index.md

 ### Load the data
 ??? warning "If you get an error when creating the stage."

-    Just wait 30 seconds to a minute and try again.
+    Just wait 5-10 minutes and try again.
 Sometimes it takes Azure a bit to update security.

 Lets setup the stage, file format, warehouse and finally load some json data.